Exploring the scale R/C landscape with 14 fully-capable off-road platforms.

 Why Choose the Axial SCX10 II?

-- The continuation of a well-travelled scaler platform
+- The continuation of a well-traveled scaler platform

 - Compatibility with many SCX10 “Classic” aftermarket parts